-3.9 Upgrading from OpenNebula 4.2
+3.10 Upgrading from OpenNebula 4.2

 This section describes the installation procedure for systems that are already running a 4.2 OpenNebula.
+The upgrade to OpenNebula 5.2 can be done directly following this section, you don't need to perform intermediate version upgrades.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

-Read the Compatibility Guide for 4.4, 4.6, 4.8, 4.10, 4.12, 4.14 and 5.0, and the Release Notes to know what is new in OpenNebula 5.0.
+Read the Compatibility Guide for 4.4, 4.6, 4.8, 4.10, 4.12, 4.14, 5.0 and 5.2, and the Release Notes to know what is new in OpenNebula 5.2.